NATIONAL DISC JOCKEY DAY

 Hip-hop DJs became popular in the late 70s and 80s using multiple turntables and using the turntables themselves as an instrument to alter the music.
 Mobile DJs often act as the master of ceremonies at events or parties directing the evening’s activities.

-National Disc Jockey Day is celebrated in remembrance of the death of Albert James Freed.
+National Disc Jockey Day honors the death of Albert “Alan” James Freed.
 Freed, also known as Moondog, was an influential disc jockey in the 1950s.
-He is credited with introducing the term “rock ‘n’ roll” to the world.
-Within our research, we were unable to find the creator of National Disc Jockey Day.
+He is credited with popularizing the term “rock ‘n’ roll” that was used to describe the new genre of music.